abertout/rioc/doc/index.rst

 Contact
 --------------------------

-If you have any questions, comments or suggestion please contact cluster administrators via the `helpdesk`_.
+If you have any questions, comments or suggestions please contact cluster administrators via the `helpdesk`_ or on the ``clusters-roc@inria.fr`` mailing list.

 .. _helpdesk: https://helpdesk.inria.fr/categories/151/submit